iandennismiller/gthnk/Readme.rst

 The journal can be manually rotated using the interface by clicking the **refresh** button in the hamburger menu.

-Before ``journal.txt`` is wiped, its contents are backed up to ``~/.gthnk/backups`` - so information is never lost even if there is a problem with rotation.
+Before ``journal.txt`` is wiped, its contents are backed up - so information is never lost even if there is a problem with rotation.

 Integration with Text Editors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^